SaraMWillis/example-docs/docs/storage_and_transfers/transfers/globus/index.md

     [user@ubuntu globusconnectpersonal-3.2.0]$ ./globusconnectpersonal
     ```

     This will bring up a graphical application.
-Click Log In to continue
+Click **Log In** to continue

     <img src="images/ubuntu_login.png" style="width:50%">

     This will open a web browser where you will need to go through the typical university WebAuth process.
-Once you're logged in, give your endpoint a name and click Allow.
+Once you're logged in, give your endpoint a name and click **Allow**.

     <img src="images/ubuntu_allow.png" style="width:50%">

     This will bring you back to your local installation.
-Give your machine a descriptive name, then select Save.
+Give your machine a descriptive name, then select **Save**.
     <img src="images/ubuntu_collection_details.png" style="width:50%">

 Your setup should now be complete and your endpoint will now be usable to initiate transfers.
 You can find your endpoint by navigating to the **Collections** tab and checking the box **Administered by you**.
 For example: